 Yes.
 Depending on which state an injection well is located, either the US or state Environmental Protection Agency regulates the construction, operation, permitting, and closure of injection wells.

 The EPA’s engineers evaluate the geologic and engineering information, obtain public comments, and hold a public hearing.
-Injection project permits include extensive conditions, such as site approval, injection well temperatures and pressures, safe construction, and monitoring requirements.
+Injection project permits include extensive conditions, such as site approval, injection well pressures, safe construction, and monitoring requirements.

 The earth’s deepest layers naturally contain a very salty water known as brine.
 Brine is saltier than seawater, and would damage the environment and public health if it were on the earth’s surface water.
 During oil and natural gas extraction, large amounts of this saltwater are recovered from the earth’s deepest layers.
 Class II Injection Wells safely return this brine to the layers of the earth where it naturally occurs.